2022 Navotas local elections

 Local elections in Navotas took place on May 9, 2022, within the Philippine general election.
 The voters elected for the mayor, vice mayor, one congressman, and the councilors – six in each of the city's two districts.

 Background

-Incumbent Representative John Rey Tiangco will run for mayor, switching positions with his brother, former congressman and incumbent mayor Toby Tiangco.
-He will be challenged by Raymond "RC" Cruz and Mario Camacho.
+Incumbent Representative John Rey Tiangco ran for mayor, switching positions with his brother, former congressman and incumbent mayor Toby Tiangco.
+He was challenged by Raymond "RC" Cruz and Mario Camacho.

-Incumbent vice-mayor Clint Geronimo is term-limited and will run for a seat in City Council for 2nd District.
-Councilor Tito Sanchez will run in his place.
-His opponents are Rico de Guzman and Fredie Maiquez.
+Incumbent vice-mayor Clint Geronimo was term-limited and ran for a seat in City Council for 2nd District.
+Councilor Tito Sanchez ran in his place.
+His opponents were Rico de Guzman and Fredie Maiquez.

-Mayor Toby Tiangco will run for district representative against former vice mayor Lutgardo Cruz.
+Mayor Toby Tiangco ran for district representative against former vice mayor Lutgardo Cruz.